rpm-software-management/dnf-plugins-core/doc/repoquery.rst

 ``--repo <repoid>``
     Limit the resulting set only to packages from repo identified by ``<repoid>``.
+    Can be used multiple times with accumulative effect.

 ``--whatprovides <capability>``
     Limit the resulting set only to packages that provide ``<capability>``.